-- The maximum speed achievable is 4Mbps.
+- The maximum speed achievable is 12Mbps.

-OPQ enhance the contention ratio and in turn the shared experience by offering a split ratio between business hours (6am-6pm) and non business hours (6pm-6am + weekends), maximising the available burst – which means more cake for when you most need it!
+OPQ enhances the contention ratio and, in turn, the shared experience by offering a split balance between business hours (6 am-6 pm) and non-business hours (6 pm-6 am + weekends), maximizing the available burst – which means more cake for when you most need it!

 Is this how your Internet package behaves?
-If not there maybe something amiss somewhere.
+If not, there may be something amiss somewhere.
 Check with your provider what your contention ratio should be.

 The following examples show what appear to be problematic usage situations:

-In this example we can see two potential issues.
-Between the 14:00 and 16:00 mark, there are breaks in the connection, definitely warranting investigation.
+In this example, we can see two potential issues.
+Between the 14:00 and 16:00 mark, there are breaks in the connection, which definitely warrants investigation.
 The second issue is this user is maxing out the connection after midnight, where the flatline is.
 Maybe it’s time for an upgrade?
 Or is there something unknown on a device eating all the cake?
 Usage shown here is from a